Chatter on the Internet this morning reminded me that it's Back to School Day. "Please, no."

 (Like the Vostok and Voskhod rockets the Soyuz was an outgrowth of the brilliant R-7A Semyorka, itself an upgrade of the earlier R-7 Semyorka.)

-This then space cadet looked forward to seeing the Saturn 1B rocket lift the Apollo space vehicle, but the big draw for me, and many others, no doubt, was witnessing the launch of the Soviet machine.
+This then space cadet looked forward to seeing the Saturn 1B rocket lift the Apollo space vehicle, but, again, the big draw for me, and many others, no doubt, was getting to witness the launch of the Soviet machine.
 As I sat all giddy, the Zenith danced its chromatic scales.
 There was an anticipatory tension, an almost drum roll, as we waited for the scheduled launch time.
 When the final countdown rolled, we scrutinized every piece of visual data — there was no audio of the launch.
 That great Soyuz Roar would not be heard by me for many more years.

 The rocket lifted; it was beautiful.